Videos & Image Gallery

 The experiments described in the paper show that by using the generalized (aligned—see paper) EI reward and continuous-time reinforcement learning algorithm, different robots learn to use different collision-avoidance methods.
 This results in a heterogeneous swarm (different robots respond differently to same state), in which the robots complete many more words in a given time, than using default methods.

-Repeated search (foraging variant) with Krembot robots1
+Rational repeated search (foraging variant) with Krembot robots1

 In this task, Krembot robots carry out a repeated search task, which is a variant of foraging.
 Due to limitations of the robots, we could not get them to push pucks (collected items) reliably.
 We therefore fixed the pucks in place (wooden circles), while the robots had to repeatedly find them, and then find their nest (lighted, bottom left corner).
 The robots do not know where the pucks are, and cannot localize, so they have to search from scratch every time.
 They also do not know where the nest is, and have to search for it, by looking for areas that are highly lighted (the nest is lighted in green, but it is difficult to see in the movie).